Panama's Temporary Protection Options for Foreign Nationals

 The Temporary Protection Permit and the Temporary Protection Work Permit

-Greetings and welcome to Legal@Work's informative guide on navigating Panama's Temporary Protection options for foreign nationals.
+Greetings and welcome to Legal@Work's guide on navigating Panama's Temporary Protection options for foreign nationals.
 We understand that Panama's diverse landscapes and vibrant culture have lured many from around the world in search of new opportunities.
 For those who may find themselves in Panama without the proper documentation, we're here to shed light on two essential options: the Temporary Protection Permit and the Temporary Protection Work Permit.

 Temporary Protection Permit: A Beacon of Hope